Sebby37/c12f508/README.md

 - [ ] SLEEP instruction
 - [ ] Make it thread-safe!
 - [ ] Better makefile or even CMake
+- [ ] Make it cycle accurate (as in the whole 2-stage pipeline and 4-cycle fetch/execution)

 ## Future plans that maybe might just potentially happen
 - Full main program that can debug and such with a CLI interface